-Technology in Education ED 307 3 Credits
+Technology in Education ED307

-This course is designed to explore the use of the computer as an educational tool.
+This course explores the use of the computer as an educational tool.
 Students learn how to integrate technology into the classroom as an additional tool designed to complement established and emerging methodologies.
 Students examine a variety of instructional technologies, utilize computer applications, and implement learning activities using technology.
-Students participate in a variety of learning experiences including lectures, group discus-sions, hands-on practice, on-line research, small group projects, and written exercises.
+Students participate in a variety of learning experiences including lectures, group discussions, hands-on practice, online research, small group projects, and written exercises.

-Teaching Science Concepts: PK - grade 2 ED 312 3 Credits
+Teaching Science Concepts: PK - Grade 2 ED312